Active vs passive investing: pros and cons

 Views & insights

-Find out the key differences between active and passive investing, and how we combine the two styles to maximise returns
+Find out the key differences between active and passive investing, and how we combine the two styles to maximise returns.

-26 September 2023 | 3 minute read
+4 October 2024 | 3 minute read

 Investors have been debating the relative merits of active and passive investing for many years.
 While some appreciate passive funds’ convenience and low cost, others favour active funds’ potential to outperform the market.